European shares recover from lows following mixed PMI data

 LONDON, May 21 European shares were mixed on Thursday, recovering from lows after data pointed to contrasting fortunes in major euro zone economies, with German private-sector growth slowing again in May even as France extended its timid recovery.

-Nokia rallied after sources said some of Germany's premium carmakers were preparing to buy its mapping unit HERE, while Kinnevik-backed Global Fashion Group set for an IPO, according to fellow investor Rocket International

-Rocket International rose 3.8 percent, however German stocks in general were laggards after disappointing PMI data.

-Germany's DAX was up just 0.1 percent after Markit's flash composite Purchasing Managers' Index (PMI) for Europe's largest economy showed a drop in May.
+Germany's DAX was flat after Markit's flash composite Purchasing Managers' Index (PMI) for Europe's largest economy showed a drop in May.

-However, the fact that the PMI at 52.8 remained comfortably above the 50 that marks expansion helped to soothe investors.
+The German index had been the stand-out underperformer in early trade.
+However, the fact that the PMI at 52.8 remained comfortably above the 50 that marks expansion helped to soothe investors

 "It's no real surprise that Germany slightly missed expectations.
 The important thing is that they're still well above the 50 mark, so it doesn't show a substantial contraction in growth," James Butterfill, global equity strategist at Coutts, said.